23rd Infantry Division (India)

-The 23rd Indian Infantry Division was an infantry division of the Indian Army during World War II.
+The 23rd Infantry Division is an infantry division of the Indian Army.
+It was raised as a part of the Indian Army during World War II.
 It fought in the Burma Campaign.
-It was then reformed as a division of the independent Indian Army in 1959.

 History

 The division was raised on 1 January 1942, at Jhansi in Central India.
-Its badge was a red fighting cock on a yellow circle.
+Its badge was a red fighting cock on a red circle.
 (The animal was chosen by Major General Reginald Savory, the division's first commander, as one which would offend neither the Moslem nor Hindu soldiers of the division.

 In May that year, while the division was still forming, it was ordered to Imphal in Manipur, where Burma Corps was retreating, having been driven out of Burma by the Japanese.
 Imphal lay within the mountainous frontier between India and Burma, and the division was ordered to move while the monsoon season was at its height.
 Movement was difficult, and disease (mainly malaria, but also typhus) was rampant.
 The division's chief claim to respect lies in holding its positions in these trying conditions, while also trying to undertake basic training.

 On 3 June 1943, Major General Savory was promoted and appointed Director of Infantry in India.
 The division was temporarily commanded by Brigadier Collingridge of 37th Brigade until 15 August, when Major General Ouvry Lindfield Roberts, who had gained widespread respect by his handling of operations in the Middle East, was appointed.